LaylaD4/LaylahDePaull_T2A2/README.md

 ![Get All Recipes](docs/getallrecipes.png)

 ### GET ONE SPECIFIC RECIPE
-The /recipes/<int:recipe_id> endpoint allows clients to fetch the details of a specific recipe using the GET method.
+The `/recipes/<int:recipe_id>` endpoint allows clients to fetch the details of a specific recipe using the GET method.
 It queries the database for the recipe with the provided recipe_id integer and returns it in a JSON format.
 If the recipe is found, the server responds with a 200 OK status and the recipe details.
 If the recipe is not found, the server returns a 404 Not Found status with an appropriate error message.

 ## 1. HTTP Verb

-- **GET**: This method is used to retrieve a specific recipe along with their associated ingredients by it's recipe_id, if the recipe currently exists in the database.
+- **GET**: This method is used to retrieve a specific recipe along with its associated ingredients using the recipe_id (if it exists).
 User's do not need to be logged in or authenticated to browse a specific recipe in the meal planner database.

 ### 2. Path or Route